Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Matt Kaplan

 Hi.
 Good afternoon, guys, and thanks for taking the questions.
-Just a few questions with respect to maybe digging into the impact for the COVID-19 pandemic, the progress with the GRACE study and GRADIENT the next Phase 2 study as well.
+Just a few questions with respect to maybe digging into the impact of the COVID-19 pandemic, the progress with the GRACE study and GRADIENT the next Phase 3 study as well.
 What are you seeing there in terms of challenges?

 Joseph Belanoff

 Yes.
-It’s a little bit choppy in hearing, so hoping you are asking the question in parts of our ongoing Korlym or GRACE study.
+It’s a little bit choppy.
+So hoping you are asking the question in parts of our ongoing Korlym or GRACE study.

 Matt Kaplan

-No, in terms of the ongoing GRACE study and GRADIENT studies, the impact of COVID-19 on those on programs.
+No, in terms of the ongoing GRACE study and GRADIENT studies, the impact of COVID-19 on those programs?

 Joseph Belanoff

-As far as the COVID pandemic is difficult for everybody, we are still working on due diligence in these remarks and are working on filing.
+As far as the COVID pandemic it’s tough dealing with everybody, we are still working on [Technical Difficulty].

 Charlie Robb

-And just reminding those who have missed that beginning of the pandemic and we really didn’t know what was going to extend the timeline to the point where it is right now, probably not changed since that time.
+I’ll just remind, just for those who had missed it, at the beginning of the pandemic [indiscernible] we didn’t extend the timeline to the point where it is right now, probably we’ve not changed it since that time.

 Matt Kaplan

 Okay.
 That’s helpful.
 Thanks.
-And then in terms of – I guess maybe a question for Charlie, you kind of portrait kind of a best case scenario of 2037 if everything goes in your direction with the litigation that’s in the place.
+And then in terms of – I guess maybe a question for Charlie, you kind of portrait kind of a best case scenario of 2037 if everything goes in your direction with the litigation with Teva and Sun.
 Can you help bracket that and help us understand in terms of maybe a base case scenario, in terms of how things could progress and the other end of that spectrum, when we could potentially see a generic competition, the way things are playing out right now?

 Charlie Robb

 Yes.
-The 2037 data I mentioned is just a bit of a kind of our longest running patent and one of the best in Corcept now PGR, that is an important decision about in a couple of weeks.
-So that’s within 2037 data, months.
-And as for sort of – do you have a very around 2037 as rapidly as they can.
-So if they’re going to settle into something that they are getting into the generic company some amount of time further in some of the patents.
-But that’s just sort of the way the average, so we are feel good about it right now.
+The 2037 data I mentioned is just a date of a kind of our longest running patent and [indiscernible] now PGR, that is as I mentioned have an important decision about in a couple of weeks.
+So that’s within 2037.
+And that’s sort of racketing, [Technical Difficulty].
+So if they’re going to settle into something that they are getting into the generic company some amount of time for those longest running patents.
+But that’s just sort of the way the average, so we are feeling good about it right now.
 So I really bracket is, it’s not really taking off.
 I just I do have one in that’s 2037 and we’ll have to see if there is anything.

 Matt Kaplan

 Okay.
 That’s helpful.
 Thanks.
-And then just in terms of a pipeline question, if I may.
+And then just in terms of a pipeline question if I may.
 The RELIANT Phase 3 study, you mentioned that data from the first half of the study, the first 40 patients would be available in the first half of 2021.
 I guess, what should we be looking for in terms of with respect to the primary endpoint, objective response rate?
 Is that the data we’re going to see in the first half, in the first 40 patients?

 Joseph Belanoff